 Hans Joerg Hunziker previously served as one of our Directors from November 2000 until July 1, 2003.
 He was elected a Class II Director at the 2006 Annual Meeting.
 Since 2002, Mr. Hunziker has been the owner and CEO of AllJets AG (formerly known as HLF Aviation GmbH and Hunziker Lease & Finance), a company he founded in Switzerland that offers independent business consulting services to the aviation industry.
 From 1998 to 2002, he was the President and Chief Executive Officer of Flightlease AG Ltd., a public company involved in aircraft leasing as a subsidiary of SAirGroup whose headquarters are in Zurich, Switzerland.
-From 1996 to 1998, he was the Chief Financial Officer of SAirGroup whose headquarters are in Zurich, Switzerland.
-From 1996, he was Chief Financial Officer of Swissair Associated Companies Ltd., a group of 150 companies, primarily in the hotel, catering (Gate Gourmet) and trading business.
+From 1996 to 1998, he was the Chief Financial Officer of SAirServices Ltd., a group of companies including aircraft maintenance and overhaul, ground handling services, information technology and real estate.
+From 1991 to 1996, he was Chief Financial Officer of Swissair Associated Companies Ltd., a group of 150 companies, primarily in the hotel, catering (Gate Gourmet) and trading business.
 Mr. Hunziker holds a master's degree in Economics and Business Administration from the University of Zurich.
 He also received the equivalent of a doctoral degree from the University of Zurich, after successful completion of his thesis on Strategic Planning in the Airline Industry.
 In addition to previously serving as a Director of Willis Lease, he was Member and later Chairman of the Board of SRTechnics Group AG, Zürich.